 Red Peppers May Improve Digestive Health

-One of the amazing health benefits of red peppers is that it improves digestive health.
-The capsaicin in red pepper stimulates the digestive tract, which helps to improve digestion.
+One of the fantastic health benefits of red peppers is that it improves digestive health.
+The capsaicin in red peppers stimulates the digestive tract, which helps to improve digestion.
 This increased activity also helps to clear out any blockages that might be present.
 In addition, capsaicin has been shown to increase the production of hydrochloric acid in the stomach.
-It is essential because this acid is responsible for breaking down food so the body can absorb the nutrients.
+It is essential because this acid breaks down food so the body can absorb the nutrients.

 Red Peppers May Help Relieve Pain